pnordahl/monorail/README.md

 Monorail has a small lexicon:

 * `change`: a created, updated, or deleted filesystem path as reported by a change provider
-* `checkpoint`: a location in change provider history that marks the beginning of a sequence of changes
+* `checkpoint`: a location in change provider history that marks the beginning of an interval of changes
 * `target`: a unique container that can be referenced by change detection and command execution
 * `uses`: a set of paths that a target depends upon
 * `ignores`: a set of paths that should not affect a target during change detection
-* `command` executable code written in any language and invoked per target
+* `command`: executable code written in any language and invoked per target
+* `sequence`: a named list of commands

 The tutorial in the next section will elaborate on these concepts in a practical fashion.